Tolland-Public-Schools/identimetrics-downloader/README.md

 On first run, _internal/config-example.yml will be copied to _internal/config.yml and opened in your operating system's default text editor.
 Be sure to configure for your setup before running again.

 ### Windows:
-identimetricsdownloader.exe [path to export folders]
+identimetricsdownloader.exe [path to export folder]
 Example: identimetricsdownloader.exe c:\users\public\

 ### Linux:
-./identimetricsdownloader [path to export folders]
+./identimetricsdownloader [path to export folder]
 Example: ./identimetricsdownloader ~/

 #### Icon created by Tolland High School alum Ame Thammavong